NLnetLabs/rpki-doc/source/krill/parent-interactions.rst

 establish who you are, which resources you are entitled to and where your RPKI certificate and ROAs will be published.

-..
-Note:: Keep in mind that your RPKI certificate does not contain any identity
-          information.
-It only contains the resources you hold and the signature of the RIR or NIR parent CA to validate this claim.

 Your identity, permissions and entitlements are all managed by the registry and exposed via their respective member portals.
 The rest of the information is exchanged in two XML files.
 You  will need to provide a child request generated